MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   with classes, attributes, associations, enumerations.
 - [**CD4Code**][CD4CGrammar] is an extension of CD4Analysis including methods and constructors.

-We additionally provide componenten grammars for parts of the CDs:
+These are composed of several component grammars for parts of the CDs:
 - [**CDBasis**][CDBasisGrammar] is the base grammar for all CD languages.
 It contains the root compilation unit, classes, and attributes.
 - [**CDInterfaceAndEnum**][CDIAEGrammar] extends CDBasis with interfaces and enums.